openpaymentseurope/docs/docs/quickstart_ais.md

 bankIdLink = "bankid:///?autostarttoken=" + autoStartToken
 ```

-If your users only sign in on a desktop, the above is enough.
-You will display the QR code in the browser and poll the status of the Consent to see when it's verified.
+If your users only ude a desktop, the above is enough.
+You will display the QR code in the browser and poll the status of the Payment Initiation to see when it's verified.

 If you want to support users on smartphones, you'll need to create a slightly different link, it must contain a redirect_uri query parameter with a value that points back to your site/application.
 Instruct the user to click on this link, once the authentication process is complete, Mobilt BankID will redirect the user to the value in this parameter.
 ```javascript
 bankIdLink = "bankid:///?autostarttoken=" + autoStartToken + "&redirect=" + redirectUriAfterDecoupledAuthentication
 ```

-#### Redirect

 In case of Redirect approach, you need to extract the link to the bank's external authentication page, and replace the placeholders with the relevant values.